swcarpentry/shell-novice/02-create.md

 Let's type in a few lines of text.
-Once we're happy with out text, we can press Ctrl-O (press the Ctrl key and, while holding it down, press the O key) to write our data to disk.
+Once we're happy with out text, we can press Ctrl-O (press the Ctrl key and, while holding it down, press the O key) to write our data to disk (we'll be asked what file we want to save this to: press Return to accept the suggested default of `draft.txt`).

 ![Nano in action](fig/nano-screenshot.png)